relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/active_learning.md

 #### Using Results to Create More Targeted Alerts (<u>Extremely Confident</u> in Accuracy)

-Once you are extremely confident in your Machine Learning models, you are ready to use those results to narrow the documents that can hit on specific alerts.
+Once you are extremely confident in your Active Learning models, you are ready to use those results to narrow the documents that can hit on specific alerts.

 1. Locate the Saved Search for your existing Metadata and Lexicon based rule that relates to the model that you created. (eg. Insider Information Rule)
-2. Update the Saved Search with "AND Machine Learning model rank is greater than *X*" (eg. AND `CSR - Insider Information Cat.
+2. Update the Saved Search with "AND Active Learning model rank is greater than *X*" (eg. AND `CSR - Insider Information Cat.
 Set::Category Rank` > `60`)
    1. Start with a lower conservative Cutoff Rank within the Saved Search to be more inclusive.
 Over time you can raise the Cutoff Rank based on Validation Tests and the desire to further reduce false positive alerts.

 ![Machine Learning Rules](media/machine_learning/image-20210218235348807.png)

-If you are using Machine Learning results within Rule conditions, you want to make sure that your Machine Learning model has completed analyzing a document before the Rule begins to analyze it.
-You can set Rules to wait for a document to have Machine Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
+If you are using Active Learning results within Rule conditions, you want to make sure that your Active Learning model has completed analyzing a document before the Rule begins to analyze it.
+You can set Rules to wait for a document to have Actove Learning results by updating the Saved Search for the `Normalized` setting within the `Rule Evaluation` Task.
 {: .info }

 ### Improving Model Accuracy